slyedoc/bevy_slyedoc_gym/readme.md

 See [libtorch setup](https://github.com/LaurentMazare/tch-rs#libtorch-manual-install), that will lead you to [pytorch](https://pytorch.org/get-started/locally/)

 Download whatever version you need, for myself I wanted cuda 11.1 support so:

 Stable (1.9.0) > Linux > LibTorch > C++/Java > CUDA 11.1

 If your new to setting up CUDA, off to google with you, your going to be gone a while, good luck!

-You will need to set LIBTORCH env var otherwise tch-rs will download a precompiled version, this is my setup.
+You will need to set LIBTORCH env var otherwise tch-rs will download a precompiled version.

+This is my setup.

 ```bash
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/usr/local/cuda/extras/CUPTI/lib64